devopsfarm-projects/trainings/__site__/README.md

 # DevOps Training Static Site
+> ⚠️ **Work In Progress:** This site is actively being developed.
+Features and content may change frequently.
 This static site lets you browse and view all Markdown content from your DevOps training workspace, and includes a whiteboard tool for diagrams and flowcharts.

 ## Getting Started